 The modifier “LATER” is used only when a scene takes place in the very same location as the previous one.
 In such cases, the headings would be identical, were it not for the modifier.
 Adding it avoids confusion as to why both scenes could not be merged into one.

 One of the more common mistakes is to use the term “CONTINUOUS” as a time of day.
 This is redundant, for unless the master location changes we may assume each successive scene is part of a continuous sequence.
 What’s more, when the production manager breaks the script down for scheduling purposes, the term “CONTINUOUS” would be meaningless, as it does not inform us as to whether the scene is day or night.
-The one format that does use “CONTINUOUS” is three-camera tape.
+The one format that does use “CONTINUOUS” is multi-camera television.
 (Their scripts also break down the characters for each scene under that scene’s heading.)
 Unless you are writing a television sitcom or a soap opera, you should not use “CONTINUOUS” as a time of day.